Grading, Grade Appeals & Graduation

 Although the structure of the research may differ somewhat for the various programs, each project/thesis includes the review of published literature, data collection, and analysis.

-All students must submit an application for graduation to the Office of the Registrar by the priority due date: July 1 for May graduation; February 1 for August graduation; and May 1 for December graduation.
+All students must submit an application for graduation (completion of degree) to the Office of the Registrar by the priority due date: July 1 for May graduation; February 1 for August graduation; and May 1 for December graduation.
 Receipt of application will result in preparation of an academic audit.
 Students are encouraged to apply two semesters prior to intended completion of degree requirements.
 Late applications are accepted for a limited time after the priority due date.
 A late fee is applicable to any late application received once the graduating semester has begun.
 Please refer to the Office of the Registrar’s web page for application deadlines.

 The university holds a Commencement ceremony in May of each year at which May graduates and graduates from the preceding August and December may participate.
 With limited exceptions, only students who have completed all requirements for graduation (including all coursework) prior to the Commencement ceremony are eligible to participate in the ceremony.